 Customized treatments tailored to your DNA

-AHN Cancer Institute and Johns Hopkins Kimmel Cancer Center specialists work together to develop customized treatment plans according to your personal genetics.
-We do this by performing molecular tests on tumors to screen for 400–600 genetic mutations, and then determine your care plan based on the results.
+AHN Cancer Institute and Johns Hopkins Medicine specialists work together to develop customized treatment plans according to your personal genetics.
+We do this by performing molecular tests on tumors to screen for 400–600 genetic mutations and then determine your care plan based on the results.

 We’re also working to better identify biomarkers in cancer patients to help determine the best method of treatment for each individual.

 Streamlined and guided access to hundreds more clinical trials

 Patients have guided and streamlined access to over 500 new and active clinical trials at the AHN Cancer Institute and Johns Hopkins Medicine.

 For example, in patients with esophageal cancer, we are working together to test the safety and effectiveness of adding immunotherapy to the standard treatments of chemotherapy and radiation.
 As participants in the most clinical trials in the region, we’re on the cutting-edge of medicine.
 And patients have more opportunities to access a full range of treatment options.